-In contrast to the current professional world of elite ocean racing, this edition travels back to a time known as the ‘Golden Age’ of solo sailing.
-Suhaili was a slow, sturdy 32ft double-ended ketch based on a William Atkins ERIC design.
-She was heavily built of teak and carried no computers, GPS, satellite phone nor water-maker, and Robin completed the challenge with no outside assistance or aid of modern day shore-based weather routing advice.
+In contrast to the current professional world of elite ocean racing, the Golden Globe Race travels back to a time known as the ‘Golden Age’ of solo sailing.
+A race with sturdy 24ft to 32ft boats which carry no computers, GPS, satellite phone nor water-maker, and the challenge is completed with no outside assistance or aid of modern-day shore-based weather routing advice.

 The skipper only uses a wind-up chronometer and a barograph to face the world alone and catches rainwater to survive.